Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Practical field checklist

-1. Start with PV, then controller, then battery, then inverter.
+1. Start at PV, then controller, then battery, then inverter—never skip upstream.

-3. Check both sides of each breaker and fuse.
+3. Check both sides of every breaker and fuse under load.

-4. Compare battery-post voltage to inverter-input voltage under surge.
+4. Compare battery-post voltage to inverter-input voltage during surge.

 FAQs